-Generally speaking the Non-Habitual Resident (NHR) scheme is a 10-year tax exemption granted by the Portugal to all those wishing to relocate to Portuguese territory, regardless of their nationality, and who have not qualified as resident, for tax purposes, in the last 5 years prior to application.
+Generally speaking, the Non-Habitual Resident (NHR) scheme is a 10-year tax exemption granted by Portugal to all those wishing to relocate to Portuguese territory, regardless of their nationality, and who have not qualified as residents, for tax purposes, in the last 5 years prior to application.

-Under the NHR regime, qualifying taxpayers are granted the following the benefits on their foreign income:
+Under the NHR regime, qualifying taxpayers are granted the following benefits on their foreign income:

 - Taxation exemption on employment and freelancer (self-employment) income if it is subject to tax in the source country, in accordance with the applicable Double Taxation Agreement, or are considered not to be derived from a Portuguese source.

 - Pensions are subject to a flat tax rate of 10%.
 In case they are subject to tax in the source country, in accordance with the applicable Double Taxation Agreement, a tax credit under applies.

 - Freelancer income derived from high value-added service activities, with a scientific, artistic or technical character, are also exempt if effectively in the country of source, with which Portugal has Double Taxation Agreement or, in the absence of such agreement, when the income is not to be considered obtained in Portuguese territory.